BM6063/SNOMEDCT/README.md

+# Exercise
+Query SNOMED-CT for breast cancer SNOMED-CT codes Refine to find codes for hormone positive breast cancer

+-   Submit your all code steps with comments.
+-   Provide the data table containing breast cancer-related ICD-10 codes and descriptions derived from SNOMED CT mappings.

+# R
-This is R code (quatro markdown) to use the R package Rdiagnosislist to query SNOMED-CT.
+Enclosing R code (quatro markdown) using the R package Rdiagnosislist to query SNOMED-CT.
+Other R packages that might be useful are snomedizer (R interface to the SNOMED CT Terminology Server REST API) or https://github.com/ropensci/trud.
+(Inferface to NHS TRUD API to programmatically download SNOMED and other NHS reference data directly )

-The file provides a few example codes.
-See if you can get this to work to search for breast cancer SNOMED-CT codes
+# Python
 If you do not wish to use, R.  You can develop similar code in python Libraries and resources include

 A Python equivalent for working with SNOMED CT similar to the R repository you have (https://github.com/BM6063/SNOMEDCT) can be built using libraries such as PyMedTermino or Pathling: